zicna/rails-programmer-profile-partials/README.md

 When you look at `app/views/programmers/show.html.erb`, you will probably notice a pattern in how several of the attributes are rendered (specifically `home_country`, `quote`, and `claim_to_fame`.
 They each seem to be in a `<p>` tag with a bold capitalized label followed by the value for the given attribute.
 You'll want to render each of these with a single partial, `app/views/programmers/_attribute.html.erb`.
 Here are two hints to set you on the right track:

-1. You'll need some way to dynamically refer to the different attributes of the programmer we need to display, and the associated values.
-2. You'll have to pass those key-value pairs as local variables to the partial to but still be able to dynamically refer those pairs in the partial.
+You'll have to pass local variables to the partial — check the resources below for more tips.

 ## Resources
 - [Rails Guides - Using Partials](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials)
 - [Action View Partials](http://api.rubyonrails.org/classes/ActionView/PartialRenderer.html)
 - [Metaprogramming in Ruby](http://ruby-metaprogramming.rubylearning.com/html/ruby_metaprogramming_2.html) - See section 1.3.2 to learn about `send`.
 - [Stack Overflow - Passing Variables to a Partial](http://stackoverflow.com/questions/16242121/rails-4-passing-variable-to-partial) (see the first answer for a concise example)

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/rails-programmer-profile-partials' title='Objectives'>Objectives</a> on Learn.co and start learning to code for free.</p>